lucass-work/ticketing/README.md

 redirect_server.create_server();
 ```

-As noted in _Plans_ this is implemented directly with the main_server module and will change.
+As noted in _TODO_ this is implemented directly with the main_server module and will change.

 ### Certificates ###